evanshortiss/mongo-utils/README.md

 * mongoUrl - The database connection string.
 Must contain the database name e.g _mongodb://localhost:27017/database-name_
+* maxConnections - Use this to set a max number of connections.
+Default is 5
+* idleTimeout - How long to wait before closing a connection.

 ## ensureObjectId(id, callback)
 Ensures the passed in _id_ is an instance of Mongo's ObjectID.
 If it's a String